VilemR/AWS_DeepRacer/README.md

 of the reward (each simulation/training step).
 This you will find very useful when debugging or finetuning the performance.

 **WARNING:** Do not use logging too much.
 Unless it is worth to spend your money.
-For every logging attempt Amazon is charging you :-).
+For every logging attempt, Amazon is charging you :-).
 A few hours of training can cost you a few dollars!
-Less you spend for logging more you can spend for training.
+Less you spend logging more you can spend on training.

 ```python
 class RewardEvaluator: